-Staff recommends that the Board of Directors identify members to be nominees for the positions of Chair, Vice Chair, HCA appointee, and SCCRTC appointees and alternates.
+Staff recommends that the Board of Directors elect members to the positions of Chair, Vice Chair, HCA appointee, and SCCRTC appointees and alternates.
 Additionally the SCCRTC has requested that the Board of Directors select a Member and a Consumer to serve on the newly established Transportation Funding Task Force.
 The full membership of the Task Force is attached to this Staff Report.
-The election of nominees to the referenced positions is scheduled to be held January 27, 2006.
+On January 13, 2006 the Board of Directors identified a list of nominees to be considered for the positions identifies in this Staff Report.
+In accordance with the METRO Bylaws, nominations remain open until the positions are filled through election.
+The list of nominees identifies on January 13, 2006 is attached to this Staff Report.
+The election for the referenced positions is scheduled to be held January 27, 2006.

-Funding support for the positions identified in this Staff Report is contained in the adopted METRO FY 2005 Operating Budget.
+Funding support for the positions identified in this Staff Report is contained in the adopted METRO FY 2005/2006 Operating Budget.